Citing Content from the EAL

 2. The following disclaimers are published in their entirety:

 a.
 Academy of Nutrition and Dietetics Evidence-based Nutrition Practice Guidelines are intended to serve as a synthesis of the best evidence available to inform registered dietitians as they individualize nutrition care for their clients.
-Guidelines are provided with the express understanding that they do not establish or specify particular standards of care,whether legal, medical or other.
+Guidelines are provided with the express understanding that they do not establish or specify particular standards of care, whether legal, medical or other.

 b.
-Evidence-based Nutrition Practice Guidelines are intended to summarize best available research as a decision tool for Academy members.
+Evidence-based Nutrition Practice Guidelines are intended to summarize the best available research as a decision tool for Academy members.

 c.
 No endorsement by the Academy of Nutrition and Dietetics of any brand-name product or service is intended or should be inferred from a Guideline or from any of its components (including Questions, Evidence Summary, Conclusion Statement, Conclusion Statement Grade, Recommendation or Recommendation Rating).

-3. Anyone wishing to republish any component of a Guideline for any consumer-oriented purpose must take care not to mislead the reader or imply Academy endorsement of a brand-name product because consumers likely are not familiar with the science-based process of classifying professional recommendations for clinical practice guidelines.
+3. Anyone wishing to republish any component of a Guideline for any consumer-oriented purpose must take care not to mislead the reader or imply Academy endorsement of a brand-name product, because consumers are likely not familiar with the science-based process of classifying professional recommendations for clinical practice guidelines.

-4. If a Recommendation Rating (e.g., Strong,Fair) or a Conclusion Statement Grade from the Guideline is reprinted, the following appropriate statement(s) must be included:
+4. If a Recommendation Rating (e.g., Strong, Fair) or a Conclusion Statement Grade from the Guideline is reprinted, the following appropriate statement(s) must be included:

-Conclusion Statements are assigned a grade by an expert work group based on the systematic analysis and evaluation of the supporting research evidence.
+Conclusion statements are assigned a grade by an expert work group based on the systematic analysis and evaluation of the supporting research evidence.
 Grade I is good; Grade II, fair; Grade III, limited; Grade IV signifies expert opinion only; and grade V indicates that a grade is not assignable because there is no evidence to support or refute the conclusion.

 Recommendations are assigned a rating by an expert work group based on the grade of the supporting evidence and the balance of benefit versus harm.
 Recommendation ratings are Strong, Fair, Weak, Consensus or Insufficient Evidence.